 1. Number and extent of rills: Rills should not be present 2.
 Presence of water flow patterns: Barely observable 3.
-Number and height of erosional pedestals or terracettes: Essentially non-existent moss, plant canopy are not bare ground): Bare ground is 30-50% 40-60% occurring in small areas throughout site 5.
-Number of gullies and erosion associated with gullies: Active gullies should not be present Active gullies should be restricted to areas of concentrated water flow patterns on steeper slopes 6.
-Extent of wind scoured, blowouts and/or depositional areas: Active blowouts should not be present Small scoured sites may be observed 7.
-Amount of litter movement (describe size and distance expected to travel): Little to no plant litter movement.
-Plant litter remains in place and is not moved by erosional forces.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Plant cover and litter is at 50% or greater of soil surface and maintains soil surface integrity.
-Soil Stability class is anticipated to be 4 or greater.
+Number and height of erosional pedestals or terracettes: Essentially non-existent moss, plant canopy are not bare ground): Bare ground is 35-55% occurring in small areas throughout site 5.
+Number of gullies and erosion associated with gullies: Active gullies should be restricted to areas of concentrated water flow patterns on steeper slopes 6.
+Extent of wind scoured, blowouts and/or depositional areas: Small scoured sites may be observed 7.
+Amount of litter movement (describe size and distance expected to travel): Litter movement is little to none based on topography and water flow patterns 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Plant cover and litter is at 55% or greater of soil surface and maintains soil surface integrity.
+Soil Stability class is anticipated to be 3 or greater.
 9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use Soil Series description for depth and color of A-horizon 10.
 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Grass canopy and basal cover should reduce raindrop impact and slow overland flow providing increased time for infiltration to occur.
-Healthy deep rooted native grasses enhance infiltration and reduce runoff.
-Infiltration is Moderately rapid to Very Rapid.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layer or soil surface crusting should be present.
+Infiltration is rapid to very rapid 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layer or soil surface crusting should be present.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Mid stature Cool Season Grasses Sub-dominant: Forbs Shrubs Other: Short Grasses/Grasslikes Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very Low 14.
+Average percent litter cover (%) and depth (in): Average litter cover is 20-30% with depths of 0.25 to 0.5 inches 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 850 lbs/acre 16.
+Potential invasive (including noxious) species (native and non-native).
+List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
+Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Bare ground greater than 50% is the most common indicator of a threshold being crossed.
+Big sagebrush and bluegrasses are common increasers.
+Annual weeds such as cheatgrass and mustards are common invasive species in disturbed sites.
+17. Perennial plant reproductive capability: All species are capable of reproducing, except in extreme drought years.